 Best Practices

-- Keep an eye on loudness meters to meet platform requirements.
+- Keep an eye on meters that provide visual data to meet platform requirements.

 - Avoid over-processing—if the mix sounds good, don’t over-fix it.